“Why do we need unit tests?”

-At the time of writing, if we’re using test-first, we’re designing interfaces, apply usage scenarios and refactor with a safety net.
-In test-after, we’re confirming that what we think the software should do, it actually does.
+At the time of writing, if we’re using test-first or TDD, we’re designing interfaces, apply usage scenarios and refactor with a safety net.
+In test-after mode, we’re confirming that what we think the software should do, it actually does.

-But tests don’t help us only at the time of writing.
-Once written and run as part of an automated suite, the test changes its initial role, and serves two goals:
+But unit tests don’t help us only at the time of writing of course.
+Once written and run as part of an automated suite, the unit tests change their initial role, and serve two goals:

 - Alert us if something is wrong.

 - Help us solve the problem as quickly as possibly.

 The first one is obvious.
 The second one is subtle and easily missed.

 Imagine it’s 6 months from now, and the build just broke on the unit tests you’ve just finished writing.
 Also, imagine you’re on vacation, and somebody else is responsible.
 Maybe you’re off the hook (for now).